 Figure 18.4 shows that energy is released when larger nuclides with lower binding energy per nucleon are converted to medium-sized nuclides with a higher binding energy per nucleon.
 The reason the fission of uranium-235 can generate a lot of energy in a short period of time is that under the right circumstances, it can initiate a chain reaction, a process in which one of the products of a reaction initiates another identical reaction.
-In the fission of uranium-235 atom and cause it to fission too (Figure 18.5).
+In the fission of uranium-235, one or more of the neutrons formed in the reaction can collide with another uranium-235 atom and cause it to fission too (Figure